6vvvvvv/JQuery_Django_PostgreSQL_Shopping_mobile/README.md

 # JQuery_Django_PostgreSQL_Shopping_mobile

- ## Must known: 1.Make sure you are under vituralenvironment(pipenv shell) when run Backend code.
+ ## Must known: 1.Make sure you are under vitural environment(pipenv shell) when run Backend code.
  ##             2.Make sure your database is good to go, postgresql recommended.
  ##             3.This project is still under construction but pricipal functions are at your service